Statistics: 14.6 miles, ascent 2448′, descent 2230′, 6 /14 hours

-The starting point of the Wicklow Way is Marlay Park, a beautiful park in the suburbs of Dublin.
+The Wicklow Way begins at Marlay Park, a beautiful park in the suburbs of Dublin.

-After walking through the park and then into a forest which lead us up, up, and up, we emerged from the trees to see spectacular views of Dublin.
+After walking through the park and then into a forest which led us up, up, and up, we emerged from the trees to see spectacular views of Dublin.

-We were now treated to a trail that was ladened with lavender heather and deep, yellow gorse.
+We were now treated to a trail that was laden with lavender heather and deep, yellow gorse.
 A distant, conical mountain, The Great Sugarloaf, could be observed for most of this day.

-Everyone we met on this trail was quite cheery and friendly, including a very happy golden retriever who allowed us to give him a good scratch and then raced off to retrieve his toy sheep to proudly show us.
+Everyone we met on this trail was quite cheery and friendly, including a very happy golden retriever who allowed us to give him a good scratch and then raced off to retrieve and display his toy sheep.

 The day’s walk ended at the Crone Woods Car Park where our personable B&B host, Yvonne, picked us up.
 We were served tea upon arrival at her delightful B&B, Coolakay House.
-June (my mother) and Frankie were on the front step waiting for us.
+Waiting for us on the front steps, as expected, were Frankie (who frequently hiked with us) and my mother, June.

 Yvonne gave us a ride to dinner in Enniskerry, along with another couple and their dog.
 The other couple turned out to be a woman and her blind husband who were walking the Wicklow Way with his guide dog, Jeff.
 Phil and his wife, Norma, had hiked numerous, international long distance trails and were in Ireland to walk for a couple of months.
 Phil, who had been blinded in Vietnam, was inspirational.